5 Ways to Encourage Those You Lead

 Here are a few of the lessons I have learned from these leaders:

 Our lives are filled with people and places begging for our time and attention.
 It is easy to put off necessary communication one more day.
 Don’t do it.
-Be responsive to team members who seek your counsel.
+Be responsive to those who seek your counsel.
 Answer emails, texts, and calls quickly and thoroughly.
 Don’t forsake your family or spiritual health for the sake of accessibility, but be available to those who lead.

 Jack Canfield, a personal coach in the business world, says it best: “Successful people maintain a positive focus in life no matter what is going on around them.
 They stay focused on their past successes rather than their past failures, and on the next action steps they need to take to get them closer to the fulfillment of their goals rather than all the other distractions that life presents to them.”
 The greatest gift you may ever give to those you lead is helping them focus on what is most vital, while helping them learn how to ignore what is less urgent.
 Focus leads to effectiveness.